A topic we should all be talking about, not only in Japan but all around the world — inclusion in technology.

 I have a huge respect for the Japanese culture, I have studied Japanese language for many years, I am an aikidoka, I helped a social project teaching kids in Brazil about the Japanese language and culture after the aikido classes

-I would like help increase the number of women in technology (who start and remain in the area) in Japan and in the entire world.
-I once said I wanted to change the world, I know I cannot change the entire world, but I can inspire people near me, and I will try my best to do so.
+I would like help increase the number of minorities in technology (to start and remain in the area) not only in Japan and in the entire world.
+I once said I wanted to change the world, I know I cannot change the it entirely, but I definitely can inspire people near me, and I will try my best to do so.

 If you would like to find me on social media: